willdalh/ml-course/README.md

 docker run -p 8888:8888 --gpus all ml-course
 ```
 Then do the following:
 - Follow the instructions that appear in the terminal output.
-A browser link pointing to a locally-hosted Jupyter interface should show up.
+Multiple browser links pointing to a locally-hosted Jupyter interface should show up.
+Open the one starting with `http://127.0.0.1:8888/tree...`.
 - In the browser, choose any of the notebooks from the project structure.

-#### Alternative 2: Jupyter Notebook in VSCode (Docker + devcontainer)
+#### Alternative 2: Jupyter Notebook in VSCode (Docker devcontainer)

-The repository includes a `devcontainer.json` file that VSCode will detect and prompt to build.
+The repository includes a `devcontainer.json` file that VSCode will detect and prompt to build when.
 The necessary extensions for running Jupyter Notebooks in VSCode is then automatically installed.

+Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and reload the VSCode window.

 ### Running in the cloud (Google Colab)
 If your computer does not have a dedicated graphics card installed, but you want to test the code with a GPU, you can run it through Google Colab.
 You need a Google account for this, but the service is free at restricted performance.